|Here are some things to keep in mind over the first few days of your pup's new life with you:

 sample to the vet during their initial exam.

-MOST pups will have some stress diarrhea the first few days in a new home.
+MOST pups will have some diarrhea the first few days in a new home due to the stress of change, as well as new

 If flying home or traveling far with with your pup, recognize your little guy or gal has probably had a pretty rough